 Students seeking to establish a student initiated, non-curriculum related club/organization must submit their request in writing to the Superintendent for approval.
+Student initiated, non-curriculum related clubs/organizations must submit a request by February 1 to establish a club/organization for the next school year.
+For logistical reasons, clubs/organizations cannot be established during the current school year.
 The request must state the name of the club/organization, the general purpose and mission of the club/organization, and the name of the faculty member who has agreed to act as the club monitor.
 The Superintendent will review the request and grant or deny the request of a club/organization to use school facilities for its meetings, consistent with the requirements of the EAA.